 If you prefer the taste of homegrown tomatoes in your salads or meals, you can easily learn how to grow tomatoes from seeds.
 But once your tomatoes start to flourish, you’ll need to know how to prune tomato plants for a bumper harvest.
 Homegrown tomatoes are not only as fresh as you can get, but will also save you money on your grocery bills.

 Knowing how to prune tomato plants properly will help to boost the plants growth and production of juicy tomatoes all year round.
 Pruning allows all of the stems and leaves to receive sufficient sunlight, so the plant is able to photosynthesize more efficiently.

 Bear in mind, pruning also depends on the tomato variety.
 For indeterminate or "vining" varieties, including most cherry tomatoes, pruning dead stems and leaves will ensure that all the nutrients are going to the tomatoes.
 However, if you're growing a determinate (or bush) variety, this doesn’t require a lot of pruning.
 These varieties tend to grow to a predetermined size and ripen all of their fruit in a short amount of time.
 So if you find that your tomatoes are not producing much fruit, follow these handy tips on how to prune tomato plants for a juicy harvest.
-You can also check out the 7 pruning mistakes you never knew you were making before getting started.

 How to prune tomato plants